Understanding the Basics

 Caulking the vertical corners between adjacent walls, and the horizontal corners at the shower pan/ wall margin, is essential to maintaining water tightness in your shower.
 Even if you have checked all the boxes and installed a under-tile waterproofing membrane, you still need to make sure that water doesn't get behind your tiles.

 Start with a good quality 100% silicon sealer like Mapei Mapesil T and a silicon shaping tool.
-I recommend using the tool because spreading silicon in the corners may sound easy, but its not.
-I’ve seen many good DIY tile installations ruined by a sloppy silicon application.
+I recommend using the tool because spreading silicon in the corners may sound easy, but it's not.
+I've seen many good DIY tile installations ruined by a sloppy silicon application (Ad: Text links above are Amazon affiliate links.
+See affiliate disclosure page for details).

 Cleaning and Maintenance Tips